 You only get answers to the questions you ask.

-And I have found asking the right question of the right person at the right time will grant you unbelievable, powerful answers.
+And I have found asking the right question of the right person at the right time will grant you unbelievably, powerful answers.

 “The future belongs to the curious.
 The ones, who are not afraid to try it, explore it, poke at it, question it, and turn it inside out.” – Unknown

-If you are at a loss for a good answer just ask the why question five times to help you uncover the root cause to a problem.
+If you are at a loss for a good answer just ask the why question five times to help you uncover the root cause of a problem.